FrancesCoronel/personal-website-v3/_posts/2014-12-23-first-meetup-first-impressions.md

 .wp-image-3370 width="512" height="512"} NorfolkJS - Circular
 Logo\[/caption\]

-I didn’t really know anything about [Travis CI](https://travis-ci.org) going in (other than the fact that some coding bootcamps [have used it for projects](https://github.com/hr-14-15/resources)) but I’m still glad I was able to get some perspective from [one of the engineers](https://github.com/BanzaiMan) there.
+I didn't really know anything about [Travis CI](https://travis-ci.org) going in (other than the fact that some coding bootcamps [have used it for projects](https://github.com/hr-14-15/resources)) but I'm still glad I was able to get some perspective from [one of the engineers](https://github.com/BanzaiMan) there.